|

 to accomplish with your final piece and we will go over your proposals together

+to discuss artistic and technical merits.
 The sketches, drawings, and proposal must be turn in via Carmen dropbox.
+Research

 must be a part of this project: what artists have informed